sokcheng/Kitsuchan-NG/COMMANDS.md

 * member - The member to be tickled.

 ## to
-Convert text to a coded something.
+Subcommands that encode plaintext. (e.g. to binary)

 ## triggered
 Triggered!